 The law surrounding unincorporated partnerships can be complex and can become problematic if you do not have an appropriately drafted and up to date partnership agreement.
 Without a partnership agreement, your partnership will be governed by the Partnership Act 1890, which is unlikely to reflect the terms you want to apply to your partnership.
 For example, the Partnership Act:

-- is outdated and therefore does not meet the needs of modern business practices regularly used in partnerships today.
-For example, it allows a partner to dissolve the partnership at any time, triggering significant and unwanted liabilities and tax consequences for the partners and the business.
+• Is antiquated and lacks provisions for modern business practices frequently utilized in contemporary partnerships.
+For instance, it permits a partner to dissolve the partnership at will, leading to substantial and unfavourable liabilities and tax ramifications for both partners and the business.

 In addition, in the absence of a partnership agreement, disputes may arise over ownership division, the roles and responsibilities of the partners and the division of assets upon termination of the partnership.